monkey/duda/README.md

 # Duda I/O

-[Duda](http://duda.io) is an event-driven framework to write scalable web services in a friendly C API.
+[Duda](http://duda.io) is an event-driven framework to write scalable web services with a friendly C API.

 ## MUST READ!